rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    2TB</a>)

    PROTIP: There is <a target="_blank" href="https://www.raspberrypi.org/downloads/noobs/">
-   SD card containing pre-installed NOOBS</a> promoted as "the easiest to work with".
+   SD card containing pre-installed NOOBS</a> (New Out Of Box Software) promoted as "the easiest to work with".
    But this tutorial focuses on industrial-grade components for maximum flexibility, power, and security.